Jira tracker · Side-by-side review

 10Issue list JQL filter of your choice; pinned issues; reorder by status Projects synced from Jira; timer attaches to Jira issue inside the browser extension

-11Calendar view Yes — weekly/monthly, click a block to edit description, time or issue Yes — timesheet grid and timeline inside the web UI
+11Calendar view Yes, weekly or monthly.
+Click a block to edit description, time, or issue Yes.
+Timesheet grid and timeline inside the web UI

-14Onboarding effort Download + Jira API token + JQL filter; usable in under five minutes Create account, connect Jira integration, create projects, assign clients and rates
+14Onboarding effort Download, paste a Jira API token, choose a JQL filter; usable in under five minutes Create account, connect Jira integration, create projects, assign clients and rates

 15Themes Dark, light, or follow system Web UI only